wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/advanced-settings.rst

          <directories check_all="yes" whodata="yes">/etc</directories>
       </syscheck>

 #.
-Once you add this configuration, restart the Wazuh agent to apply the changes:
+Once you add this configuration, restart the Wazuh agent to apply the changes.
+This will add an audit rule for the monitored directory:

    .. code-block:: console